Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

-X
+1.19 Hogan's Tourists

 Hogan
 - The Ranch House has been renamed to the Hogan.
 - Adjusted the resource requirements to build the Hogan.
 - Retextured the sides to reflect the Konkrete portion of its construction.
 - You can configure the Hogan into one of three configurations, all of which retain their greenhouse functionality:
   Community Center: This is the default configuration.
 It has the same functionality as the original design.
+At least for now...
   Dormatory: This configuration has life support recyclers, and it attracts Tourists who want to experience life as a colonist for a few days.
   Study Hall: Like the stock MPL, you can train kerbals and increase their ranks.
 You can also train promising Tourists to become Pilots, Engineers, and Scientists.
 With the ever-increasing cost to hire new astronauts, the Study Hall gives you an alternative to acquiring new astronauts through rescue contracts.

-New Contract
+New Contracts
-- Colonial Aspirations: This contract requires a Hogan that's configured as a Dormitory.
-You'll get paid for delivering one or more Tourists to your base.
-The contract completes when said Tourists are at the base for the requested time (you don't get paid for returning them).
-Combined with the Study Hall, you can add new members to your team.
+- Touring: This contract requires you to send 1 or more tourists to a specific vessel and return them home safely after a few days stay.

+- Colonial Aspirations: This contract requires you to send 1 or more tourists to a specific vessel equipped with a Hogan configured as a Dormatory, and let them stay there for a few days.
+The tourists are potential colonists; you get paid to deliver the tourists to the vessel but not to return them home.
+It's a great way to send tourists to a Hogan configured as a Study Hall to train them into a Pilot, Scientist, or Engineer.

+ARP Icons
+Added new Alternate Resource Panel icons courtesy of JadeOfMaar.
+These look great! :)

+Bug Fixes & Enhancements
+- Re-exported the models for the Hogan, Pipeline, and Rangeland.
+- The Orbital Pipeline will now send payloads from orbit to ground- my girlfriend had a good argument for it.

 1.18
 - Fixed NRE experienced when setting resource distribution in the VAB/SPH